Okay, don't crap yourselves! This story goes back more than eight years ago, not to last week.

-Montreal is still in search of a gamebreaker the likes of Kovalchuk.
-Had they sacrificed such depth to aquire him, would they be any better off today?
+Montreal is still in search of a game-breaker the likes of Kovalchuk.
+Had they sacrificed such depth to acquire him, would they be any better off today?

 Needless to say, the complexion of both teams would have been drastically altered had the deal gone down.

 Whether Andre Savard and his staff would have drafted well enough since then to surround Kovalchuk well enough to make the team a contender within six seasons is guesswork beyond comprehension.
-Perhaps the Habs fate would have had them take back steps before turning things around.
-Those back steps might have led to better draft picks, and then again maybe not.
+Perhaps the Habs fate would have had them take a few steps back before turning things around.
+Those backward steps might have led to better draft picks, and then again maybe not.